 Artemis pursed her lips, frowning as many wolves chose that instance to perk up their ears and look at her balefully.
 Of course, the Fates would conspire against her in this exact moment.

-She made a quick reply, "I will explain now, go to the hearth and tell the others that I will be speaking to all of the Hunt.
+She made a quick reply, "I will explain now, go to the hearth and tell the others that I will be speaking to all the Hunt.
 I will quickly pacify the wolves."
-Artemis did not pay Angelina another glance and quickly knelt by one of the wolves, soothing its raised hackles.
+Artemis did not pay Angelina another glance, and knelt by one of the wolves, soothing its raised hackles.
 She heard Angelina pause, most likely to draw breath for another question, before hearing footsteps that led into camp.

 The wolf nudged her hand, and Artemis gave it a small smile, "Watch the camp for me, you and your pack.
-Do not worry, all will be well."
+Don't worry, all will be well."
 The wolf complied and jumped up, shaking its coat before letting out a sharp howl.
-In seconds, a dozen wolves around the gap of tents all bolted upwards and ran into the dark forest around them.
+In seconds, the dozen wolves around the gap of tents all bolted upwards and ran into the dark forest around them.
 Artemis watched them run, the urge to slip into the woods as one of them never seeming so tempting than now.

-But it was not to be avoided, telling her hunters this.
 She stole herself back into camp, passing by the torches into the ring of tents that surrounded her own tent and the hearth.
 They had set up this camp several days ago, in a small meadowed clearing which sat in the middle of the forest that enclosed the clearing.
 An excellent site, Artemis felt like the Hunt had camped here before, many years ago, but Artemis let that thought slip from her mind.

-Zoe.
 She, like the other hunters, wore a silver tunic, covered by silver lined parkas, with a standard leather belt sashed firmly around her slim waist.
 Her quiver and silver fletched arrows were visible, as well as the others, but none had their bows in sight.
-The only thing that Zoe wore that the others did not was the shining silver tiara: Zoe had worn it for so long that it seemed odd to picture her without wearing it as she had been a lieutenant for a millennium now.
+The only thing that Zoe wore that the others did not was a shining silver tiara.
+Zoe had worn it for so long that it seemed odd to picture her without wearing it as she had been a lieutenant for a millennium now.
 Zoe was also extraordinarily tall, and Artemis felt her chest warm at the sight of her lieutenant.
 As always, she took charge in Artemis's absence, even in this kind of a meeting.
 They were all talking loudly, and Zoe was firing back, Artemis could make out Zoe's words trying to calm the hunters down.
 Angelina had just joined the hunters and was comically poking Zoe in the shoulder, who was brushing her off.
 It was chaos, as it seemed.
 She smiled sadly at the sight, and took a step forward, snapping her fingers once.